viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon Route 53 ##

-Amazon Route 53 is a DNS web service.
-It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.
+Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
+It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to `Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect`.
+You cannot use Amazon Route 53 to connect your on-premises network with AWS Cloud.
-Amazon Route 53 connects user requests to infrastructure running in AWS (such as Amazon EC2 instances and load balancers).
-It can route users to infrastructure outside of AWS.

 Another feature of Route 53 is the ability to `manage the DNS records for domain names`. `You can register new domain names directly in Route 53`.
 You can also transfer DNS records for existing domain names managed by other domain registrars.
 This enables you to manage all your domain names within a single location.

 `Note:` Features are available with Route53 i.e `Domain name Registrations(DNS), Health checks&performance of application and Routing Policy`.